 The good news is there is a simple BMW dashboard crack repair that will stop the fracture from spreading, and will adequately hide the crack from being seen.
 Our repair works best on smaller cracks ranging from 3 to 4 inches.
 It will work on larger dashboard cracks, although be aware that larger gaps become harder to conceal.

-The number one cause of plastic dashboard cracking is over exposure to ultraviolet light.
-Overtime, the sun’s ultraviolet rays break down the plastic’s molecular structure leaving it dry and brittle.
-Heat also plays a large roll in dashboard cracking…the interior temperature of your vehicle can soar well over 100 degrees on a sunny day, also changing the dashboard’s molecular structure and drying out the essential oils present in the pvc plastic.
+The number one cause of plastic dashboard cracking is over-exposure to ultraviolet light.
+Over time, the sun's ultraviolet rays break down the plastic's molecular structure leaving it dry and brittle.
+Heat also plays a large role in dashboard cracking...the interior temperature of your vehicle can soar well over 100 degrees on a sunny day, also changing the dashboard's molecular structure and drying out the essential oils present in the PVC plastic.
 To avoid future cracking, try and keep your vehicle parked in a cool shaded environment, preferably in a garage.
-If a garage is not an option, try parking under a tree…or positioning your car next to a structure so it is not constantly in direct sunlight.
-Most importantly, keep your dashboard moisturized with a good plastic protectorant.
-We recommend using Sonax Plastic Care on a regular basis.
+If a garage is not an option, try parking under a tree...or positioning your car next to a structure so it is not constantly in direct sunlight.
+Most importantly, keep your dashboard moisturized with a good plastic protectant.
+We recommend using Torque Detail Plastic & Trim Restorer on a regular basis.

-As mentioned above, if your dashboard is any other color besides black, your best bet is using a white epoxy putty and touching it up with an ultra fine paint brush.
+As mentioned above, if your dashboard is any other color besides black, your best bet is using white epoxy putty and touching it up with an ultra-fine paintbrush.
 The trick is to try and match your dashboard color as close as possible.
 Matching your dashboard is easily done if you can find a piece of trim in your vehicle that is the same color.
 Bring the trim piece into your local paint shop (we use Sherwinn Williams) and have them color scan it to get an exact match.
-If you can’t find a piece of trim that matches (or don’t want to deal with removing interior trim from your vehicle), there are mobile apps that work on your smartphone that allow you to color scan.
-Try using the Sherwinn Williams ColorSnap app to scan your dashboard and get a close match to it’s color.
+If you can't find a piece of trim that matches (or don't want to deal with removing interior trim from your vehicle), there are mobile apps that work on your smartphone that allow you to color scan.
+Try using the Sherwinn Williams ColorSnap app to scan your dashboard and get a close match to its color.

-Once you determine the color, purchase a high-quality flat (not satin or semi-gloss) oil based satin enamel to touch the crack up with.
-It is very important that you use a flat paint – any type of gloss (including satin) will stand out and not blend in with the dashboatd.
-We used Sherwinn Williams All Surface Enamel in this repair article and it worked exceptionally well.
-We suggest using an oil based paint because of durability and compatibility with the oil base plastic dashboard.
-Unfortunately, the smallest quantity you can get in the Sherwinn Williams product is one quart.
-We used a Princeton 10/0 “petite spotter” paint brush, which has a small sharp brush head…ideal for finely applying paint to excruciatingly thin crack lines.
+Once you determine the color, purchase a high-quality flat (do not use satin or semi-gloss) enamel to touch the crack up with.
+It is very important that you use flat paint - any type of gloss (including satin) will stand out and not blend in with the dashboard.
+We used a Princeton 10/0 "petite spotter" paintbrush, which has a small sharp brush head...ideal for finely applying paint to excruciatingly thin crack lines.